unraid/docs/docs/unraid-os/faq/installation.md

 The USB Flash device **must** be one that has a unique hardware GUID (serial number) built into it.
 Some manufacturers re-use the same GUID on the drives they manufacture, use a GUID that is all zeroes, or use an obviously made-up number.
 These drives are not able to be used as an Unraid boot device.
 Although it is difficult to generalize, drives from most major manufacturers **do** satisfy the requirement of having a unique GUID.

 Note: SSDs, USB card readers, SD card readers, or other devices cannot be used to boot Unraid at this time.

-## The USB flash creator tool isn't detecting my flash drive.
-What do I do?

-In the event this tool doesn't work for you, we have additionally documented a manual process by which you can also create your flash device.
-As an FYI, the manual method only works on 32 GB devices or smaller.

-USB flash devices and the Flash Creator tool are discussed further in this New Users Blog.

 ## I need to configure my system to boot using UEFI.
 How do I do this?